Issues trump race, gender in unpredictable campaign, Bucknell professor says

 Appealing to voters based on gender or race discounts diversity among those groups, she said.
 Women who supported Clinton would not necessarily have the same affinity for Palin or another female candidate, Stokes-Brown said.
 Experience, values, socio-economic factors and, most of all, policies come into play, too.

-“You cannot deny the diversity of women,” Stokes-Brown said.
+Diversity of women “You cannot deny the diversity of women,” Stokes-Brown said.
 “We all use different criteria and life experience to make judgments about politics.”

 Palin’s status as the mother of five children ages 17 and younger attracts some female supporters while alienating others, Stokes-Brown said.
 But the party platform is paramount.